Mick Fuller: Alleged breaches of anti-corruption rules

 On 17 February 2022, the Australian Broadcasting Corporation (ABC) revealed that Fuller did not declare his co-ownership of two racehorses to the state government while serving as a police officer.
 Beginning from 2015, Fuller and at least five other officers in leadership roles within NSW Police owned shares across at least four racehorses from trainer David Vandyke.
 Vandyke was banned from three years from 1989 after two of his horses tested positive to the analgesic opioid etorphine, and has been fined three times since 2015 after his horses tested positive to banned substances.

 Fuller told the ABC he owned 2.5 per cent shares in one horse, Once Epona Time, in 2019 and 2020 while he was commissioner, and in another horse, Mad Magic, from 2015 to 2017 before he was promoted to commissioner.
-One of Mad Magic's 14 co-owner, businessman David Levy, owned a catering company which won a $3 million contract in 2017, after Fuller became commissioner, to supply NSW Police with meals at major events, police functions and training.
+One of Mad Magic's 14 co-owners, businessman David Levy, owned a catering company which won a $3 million contract in 2017, after Fuller became commissioner, to supply NSW Police with meals at major events, police functions and training.
 In 2017, Levy was the target of an investigation into an illegal asbestos dump on a property he owned.
 The ABC also revealed that Levy employs a former police officer and husband to an assistant commissioner as a manager at one of his food businesses.

 Fuller said to the ABC he was not required to declare his shares and that he had not breached any policies.
 He also denied having "personally benefited" from Levy's business dealings.
 Fuller was previously investigated in 2016 over a separate complaint over his involvement with horseracing, but no evidence of wrongdoing was found.